 - 8.1.
-The Board of Management of the school makes the final decision concerning the admission of any child and will take into account the advice of the Admissions Committee.
-The Board of Management will meet shortly after the Closing Date to consider all applications and the recommendations of the Admissions Committee in relation to each application. - 8.2.
-All decisions on applications for admission to St. Anne's School will be based on the following: - Our school's admission policy - The school's annual admission notice (where applicable) - The information provided by the applicant in the school's official application form (together with the documentation submitted therewith) received during the period specified in our annual admission notice for receiving applications

-- 8.3.
-Please see section 14 below in relation to applications received outside of the admissions period and section 15 below in relation to applications for places in classes or years other than the "intake group". - 8.4.
+All decisions on applications for admission to St. Anne's School will be based on the following: - Our school's admission policy - The school's annual admission notice (where applicable) - The information provided by the applicant in the school's official application form (together with the documentation submitted therewith) received during the period specified in our annual admission notice for receiving applications - 8.2.
+Please see section 14 below in relation to applications received outside of the admissions period and section 15 below in relation to applications for places in classes or years other than the "intake group". - 8.3.
 Selection criteria that are not included in our school admission policy will not be used to make a decision on an application for a place in our school.